hasura/graphql-engine/docs/graphql/manual/schema/remote-relationships/remote-schema-relationships.rst

 Introduction
 ------------

-Remote relationships extend the concept of joining data across tables, to joining across tables *and* remote data sources.
+Remote schema relationships extend the concept of joining data across tables, to joining across tables *and* remote data sources.
 Once you create relationships between types from your database and types created from APIs, you can then "join" them by running GraphQL queries.

 These APIs can be custom GraphQL servers you write, 3rd party SaaS APIs, or even other Hasura instances.